 I have to say that Kabocha Squash, Blue Hokkaido and Red Kurri Squash are my absolute favorite ones and I love them roasted with some rosemary, thyme and sage.
 To bake these muffins I’ve used some steamed Red Kurri Hokkaido Squash, it always gives such beautiful orange colour to the baked goods.
 And I’ve used the leftover puree to make some hummus and the other half to cook squash and watercress soup.
 My kind of Sunday!

-I’ve used a good amount of some of my favourite fresh herbs – rosemary, thyme and sage to add lots of flavour, feel free to add even more if you like.
+I’ve used a good amount of some of my favorite fresh herbs – rosemary, thyme and sage to add lots of flavor, feel free to add even more if you like.
 I’ve used buckwheat flour, but I think millet flour would be really delicious in these muffins too.

 What are your favourite recipes to make with pumpkin?

 - 70g buckwheat or millet flour (1/2 cup)

 - 30g tapioca flour (1/4 cup)